EARN YOUR DEGREE CLOSE TO HOME

 LEARN FROM FACULTY WITH HANDS-ON EXPERIENCE

-Engineering courses at the Southern Maryland Higher Education Center are taught by experienced part-time faculty members with strong connections to the Patuxtent River Naval Air Station.
+Engineering courses at the University System of Maryland Southern Maryland (USMSM) are taught by experienced part-time faculty members with strong connections to the Patuxtent River Naval Air Station.
 Courses taught at the University of Maryland are led by full-time faculty who are recognized as leaders in the field.

 GET REAL-WORLD EXPERIENCE

 You are encouraged to pursue valuable hands-on experience by applying to a competitive vacancy job announcement at NAWC-AD, which has developed an academic partnership with the University of Maryland to provide students with hands-on experience in conjunction with their academic studies.
 The NAWC-AD program may offer tuition and provides employment during the summers and holidays.